diefans/buvar/README.rst

 Dependency injection relies on registered adapters, which may be a function, a method, a class, a classmethod or a generic classmthod.

-Dependencies are looked up in components or may be provided via, arguments.
+Dependencies are looked up in components or may be provided via kwargs.

 .. code-block:: python